inrupt/generator-solid-react/README.md

 ## Error Handling

-We have several different kinds of error handling we provide in the generated application.
-We define them as:
+We provide different types of error handling in the generated application, which ultimately fall into the following two groups:

-1. ***Services Errors***: This error usually comes from external resource like a server, a library, or another dependency.
+1. ***Service Errors***: These errors usually come from an external resource, like a server, library, or other dependency.
 In our case, this also includes errors from the Solid Server.
-We are using try/catch blocks to display a message to the user.
+We use try/catch blocks to display a message to the user.

-2. ***UI Errors***: This usually comes from data errors when a component waits for formatted data.
-For example, if the data format is wrong, or there are missing properties that are required, this kind of error could trigger.
-We're using [React ErrorBoundaries](https://reactjs.org/docs/error-boundaries.html) to show custom messages to the user, instead of the default, which is to show the component tree.
+2. ***UI Errors***: Data errors when a component waits for formatted data typically lead to these.
+If the data format is wrong, or there are missing properties that are required, this kind of error could trigger.
+We're using [React Error Boundaries](https://reactjs.org/docs/error-boundaries.html) to show custom messages to the user, rather than the default, which is to show the component tree.

- #### Service Errors
+ ### Service Errors

- We are a custom wrapper component around the React Toast Notifications library to handling these kinds of errors.
+ We provide a custom wrapper component around the React Toast Notifications library to handle Service Errors.

 ***Usage***

-First you will need to import ToastConsumer to have available Toaster methods:
+First, you will need to import ToastConsumer to have Toaster methods available:

 ```javascript
 import { ToastConsumer } from 'react-toast-notifications';
 ```
-Second call add method to show toaster notification
+Second, call the add method to show a toaster notification

 ```javascript
 <ToastConsumer>